 1. Insurance Companies

 Insurance companies offer insurance to help spread the risk of default.
-You would go to an insurance comapny if you had a risky investment and wanted to mitigate your risk.
+You would go to an insurance company if you had a risky investment and wanted to mitigate your risk.

 2. Financial Advisers

-Financial adviser offer advice on your behalf.
+Financial advisers offer advice on your behalf.
 They save you understanding all the complexities of the financial markets and find you the best investment.

 Credit unions are a type of bank set up specifically by a community to provide banking services to that community.